Consider the impact of wait time.

 Rowe, M. (1987).
 Wait-time: Slowing down may be a way of speeding up.
 American Educator, 11, 38-43.

 Sadker, D., Sadker, M. (1994) Failing at Fairness: How Our Schools Cheat Girls.
 Toronto, ON: Simon & Schuster Inc.

-Swift, J. Nathan; Gooding, C. Thomas "Interaction of wait time feedback and questioning instruction on middle school science teaching" Journal of Research in Science Teaching, vol. 20, Issue 8, pp.721-730
+Swift, J. Nathan, and C. Thomas Gooding.
+1983.
+“Interaction of wait time feedback and questioning instruction on middle school science teaching” Journal of Research in Science Teaching, vol. 20, Issue 8, pp.721-730